crg79700/SQL_Practice/README.md

-All of the practice codes that I've done.
-The Exploratory Data Analysis and the Data Cleaning uses the "lawyoffs.csv"
+A selection of the practice codes that I've done.